pviolette3/Jacobi_Method/README.md

 * Diagonalize a random symmetric matrix, or extend for your own symmetric matrix
 * Log the offsets over time to text files, or extend with your own callbacks
 * Show simple plot of the offsets over time with the -p flag
+* Added data_analysis.py that finds how long it took, on average, to reduce the error to a certain proportion of the initial error.

 Dependencies
 ============